At A Glance:

 11. DeLonghi ESAM3500.N Magnifica Digital Super Automatic Espresso And Coffee Machine With Built-In Grinder – Most Versatile

 If you think espressos are boring or sometimes just want a bit of variety then this may be the machine for you.

 - They call it a “super-automatic” machine and they’re not kidding.
 Do you fancy espresso, cappuccino or latte today?
 No problem.
 Press a button, take your beverage.
 It even has a hot spigot tap for tea and cocoa.

 De Longhi ESAM3500.N uses an integrated conical burr grinder to grind the beans for each brew.
 The grind fineness is adjustable and the grinder is fed by a 7-ounce hopper.
 You just have to make sure there are beans in the hopper though as the machine doesn’t check.

 While the grinding and brewing process couldn’t be faster, the machine does take around 5 minutes to warm up once switched on.
 Use the auto on and auto off timer wisely so you don’t have to wait.

 The machine does a great job of keeping itself clean but you’re going to need to clean out the coffee grounds yourself, as well as a good descale cycle every year.
 They’ve made a lot of the parts removable and they’re all dishwasher-safe which makes cleaning and maintenance a lot easier than other machines.

 The Bottom Line

 It’s hard to pick an overall favourite, because they’re all perfect for different uses.
 So it’s over to you.

-There are a some very important features to consider before you make your choice, but I hope with my selection, the comparison table and detailed guiding instructions you find one that’s idea for your needs!
+There are some very important features to consider before you make your choice, but I hope with my selection, the comparison table and detailed guiding instructions you find one that’s ideal for your needs!